RazSagi/C_Lab_Project/READ_ME.txt

-This project made by Raz Sagi - 206367088 to execute this assembler
+This project made by Raz Sagi - 206367088 and got 96 grade to execute this assembler
 1. open terminal in the project folder
 2. write  - make and press enter